 I’ve ordered Cubetto!
-This cute little wooden robot is designed to introduce coding for kids.
-I thought long and hard about which robot could join our robot family first.
-I even wrote an article with a little list of robots and tools I that really make me happy and Cubetto was one of them.
-And now I’ve decided to go ahead and order the little guy and this is the reason why…
+This cute little wooden robot is designed to introduce coding to kids.
+I thought long and hard about which robot I wanted to be the first member of our robot family.
+Now I’ve decided to go ahead and order the little guy, and this is the reason why:

 Cubetto’s looks are undeniable cute.
-It’s just a cute little wooden box with wheels and a smiley face and it comes with colorful maps in various themes.
+It’s just an adorable little wooden box with wheels and a smiley face, and it comes with colorful maps in various themes.

 Coding for kids

-The robot comes assembled, so you can play with it right out of the box.
+The robot comes assembled so that you can play with it right out of the box.
 You just choose one of the maps (if you ordered multiple themes) and put it on the floor.
 Then grab the coding board and place Cubetto on his first location on the map.
-Now it’s time to make up a great adventure for Cubetto and make him go in the right direction to complete his quest.
+Now it’s time to make up a great adventure for Cubetto.
+Make him go in the right direction to complete his quest.
 You can tell Cubetto where to go by using colorful coding blocks that each stand for a different direction.
-For example: Turn 90 degrees left, turn 90 degrees right, move 1 tile forward or do something special.
+For example: Turn ninety degrees left, turn ninety degrees right, move one tile forward or do something special.

 To the castle

 Take a look at the picture below.
 Can you think of a code sequence to get Cubetto to the castle?
-(Tip: Take a good look at where the arrow on top of Cubetto is pointing at…) I’ve posted the answer* below.
+(Tip: Take a good look at the direction which the arrow on top of Cubetto is pointing…) I’ve posted the answer* below.

-I’d like to trigger the kids’ imagination by talking about the cool world maps and make up exciting adventures as we go while introducing coding for kids.
-In no time they will be able to play with Cubetto by them selfs.
-That’s kinda sad because I’d be lying if I said I didn’t like to play with it myself too! ;).
-So that’s why, after a lot of deliberation and research I picked Cubetto as our member to our robot family.
+I’d like to trigger the kids’ imagination.
+While we talk about the cool world maps and make up exciting adventures, they get introduced to coding for kids without noticing.
+In no time they will be able to play with Cubetto by themselves.
+That’s kinda sad because I’d be lying if I said I didn’t like to play with it myself! ;).
+So, now you know why, after a lot of deliberation and research, I picked Cubetto as the first member of our robot family.

 Did you get the coding sequence right?
 Let me know in the comments!

-*Looking at the arrow on top of Cubetto, he is looking backward.
+*Look at the arrow on top of Cubetto.
+He is looking backward.
 So he needs to turn around 180 degrees.
-So we need to place 2 “turning blocks” to get him to face the right way.
+So we need to place two turning blocks to get him to face the right way.
 Then, assuming Cubetto can’t swim, he has to move forward towards the cactus.
-So that’s + 1 “forward block” in the sequence.
-Then he needs to turn 90 degrees to the left, so + 1 turning counter clockwise block and to get him to the castle he needs to move 1 tile forward.
+So that’s + one forward block in the sequence.
+Then he needs to turn ninety degrees to the left, so + one turning counter-clockwise block.
+To get him to the castle, he needs to move one tile forward.
 (Or maybe Cubetto likes to swim and wants to avoid the cactus.
-Then the sequence changes of course!
+Then, of course, the sequence changes!)

 This content is also available in: Nederlands